sql-machine-learning/elasticdl/s4tf/README.md

 Now use devel image to build s4tf (You will need to mount your own git directories).

 ```
-sudo docker run --net=host -it --rm \
+sudo docker run -it --rm \
+    -v $HOME/.cache:/root/.cache \
-    -v /home/l.zou/git:/git \
+    -v $HOME/git:/git \
-    reg.docker.alibaba-inc.com/elasticdl/swift-gpu-devel \
+    swift-gpu-devel \
     /bin/bash -c \
-    'cd /git/swift-1 && ./utils/build-toolchain-tensorflow -g'
+    'cd /git/swift && ./utils/build-toolchain-tensorflow -g'
 ```

-（TDOO）currently bazel uses cache in the container, we could make it cache on a mounted directory to reuse across compilations.
+Here `$HOME/.cache` volume is used for bazel cache across compilations.

 If everything works ok, there will be a `swift-tensorflow-LOCAL-*.tar.gz` file generated in swift git directory.

 ### Build S4TF Image with the toolchain

-Run `build-swift-gpu-image.sh` script and pass the path of the toolchain file to it.
+Run `build-s4tf-image.sh` script and pass the path of the toolchain file to it.
 It will build a image tagged `s4tf-gpu`.

 ### Verify S4TF Image GPU Support